 Because of the interaction of traffic between Bay City, Saginaw, and Midland it was decided that the travel patterns of the area could be better modeled if a regional model was built.
 The travel demand model used for the BCATS 2045 Long Range Transportation Plan is a regional model, referred to as the Great Lakes Bay Region (GLBR) Model that includes Saginaw, Bay and Midland Counties.
-Because of the interaction between these three areas, travel patterns can be better modeled as a regional model instead of modeling each area separately.
 This effort required coordination between Saginaw Area Transportation Agency (SATA) and Midland Area Transportation Study (MATS).